The Reporter (Ethiopia): Staff

 Yacob Wolde-Mariam, a renowned journalist, has been a senior editor with the newspaper since its inception.
-Yibekal Getahun is the senior graphic designer of the newspaper.
+Yibekal Getahun is the chief graphic designer of the newspaper.

 Controversies

 On 22 August 2008, police arrested the editor of The Reporter, Amare Aregawi, in Gondar, in connection with an article that criticised Dashen Brewery's, a local beer brand, labour practices.
 He was held in custody for six days after a defamation lawsuit was filed against the newspaper by the brewery in a Gondar court.